hzm170/hypervm/README.md

-# HyperVM
+# HyperKVM
 A complete virtualization manager.
 Some of the features:

-* OpenVZ and Xen virtualization support
+* KVM and Xen virtualization support
 * Cross Datacenter Deployment
 * Distributed management via single console
 * Hierarchical client system